From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining

 \subsubsection{Dataset}

-Four commonly seen stock pools, all are widely benched by the institutional investors, are considered, encompassing both Chinese A-shares market and U.S. stock market:

-\begin{itemize} \item \textbf{Chinese A-shares market:} Both CSI300 and CSI500 are considered.
-Here, the \textbf{CSI300} tracks the 300 largest and most liquid A-share stocks, which represents the large-capitalization (large-cap) segment of China's market.
-The \textbf{CSI500} consists of 500 mid-cap and small-cap A-share stocks, which reflects the behaviors of a broader market besides the large-cap stocks, capturing the growth potential of more dynamic and innovative stocks.

-\item \textbf{U.S. stock market:} Both SPX and DJI are adopted.
-The \textbf{SPX}, or S$\&$P500, includes 500 leading publicly traded companies in U.S., covering all major industries and reflecting the overall American economic.
-The Dow Jones Industries Average (\textbf{DJI}) consists of 30 large U.S. companies, often seen as a measure of the health of the traditional American economy, with a focus on blue-chip stocks. \end{itemize}

-Considering about the reproducibility, we chose six widely used raw data features, i.e., opening, closing, highest, lowest prices (OHLC), trading volume (volume), and volume-weighted average price (vwap), for the whole experiments.
+Four widely used stock pools that serve as benchmarks are considered, encompassing both Chinese A-shares market (CSI300, CSI500) and U.S. stock market (SPX, NDX).
+Considering about the reproducibility, we chose six widely used raw data features, opening, closing, highest, lowest prices (OHLC), trading volume (volume), and volume-weighted average price (vwap), for the whole experiments.
 All price and volume data are forward-adjusted for corporate actions to ensure consistency over time.
 The dataset is split chronologically into training set (2016/01/01-2020/01/01), validation set (2020/01/01-2021/01/01) and test set (2021/01/01-2024/01/01).